estellederrien/vue-starter-webpack-node-cli-4/README.md

 Desc : This starter aims is to be able to start any web-app, with all ready generics components, the starter is plugged to a node.js + mongoDb Atlas back end .
 My node 'appSystem' directory is private and available on demand, and needed for the app to work.<br />

-DEMO : HEROKU : https://vuestartergit.herokuapp.com/  (Commits are automatically syncs !=)
+DEMO : HEROKU : https://vuestartergit.herokuapp.com/  (Commits are automatically synced !=)<br>
 DEMO (Openode) : http://vuestarter.openode.io/<br /><br />
 and can be set on heroku (https://vuestartergit.herokuapp.com/  azure and google cloud<br /><br />
 Testing: log in with -> login: admin@admin.com -> password: admin <br />